Washington is a vote-by-mail state. You can register to vote by mail or in person.

 Check your registration status here.

 I can’t print a paper form

-Request forms be mailed to you by contacting Voter Registration Customer Service at VRSupport@sos.wa.gov or call 800-448-4881.
-Because of the pandemic, the The Elections office is closed to the general public until further notice so please don’t go in person (updated 7/17/20).
+Request forms be mailed to you by contacting Voter Registration Customer Service at [email protected] or call 800-448-4881.
+Visit here to find an office to pick up a ballot in person.